laurencelundblade/t_cose/README.md

 and [Entity Attestation Token (EAT)](https://tools.ietf.org/html/draft-ietf-rats-eat-01).
 This is the COSE_Sign1 part of [COSE, RFC 8152](https://tools.ietf.org/html/rfc8152).

+## New Version Using Spiffy Decode
+**A major new version of t_cose implemented with QCBOR's new** **spiffy decode APIs that makes the verification code much** **simpler.
+This requires QCBOR from Oct 25th or later**

+- Encoding/Signing is unchanged
+- Backwards compatibility with previous version
+- Decoding/Verifying implementation is simpler and cleaner
+- Improvements to COSE tag decoding

+See Memory Use section below for discussion on the new code size.

 ## Characteristics

 **Implemented in C with minimal dependency** – There are three main
 dependencies: 1) [QCBOR](https://github.com/laurencelundblade/QCBOR), 2) A
 cryptographic library for ECDSA and SHA-2, 3)  C99, <stdint.h>, <stddef.h>,
 <stdbool.h> and <string.h>.
 It is intended to be highly portable to different HW, OS's and
 cryptographic libraries.
-No #ifdefs or compiler options  need to be set for it to run correctly.
+Except for some minor configuration for the cryptographic library, no #ifdefs or compiler options  need to be set for it to run correctly.

 **Crypto Library Integration Layer** – t_cose can work with different cryptographic libraries via a simple integration layer.
 The integration layer is kept small and simple,